On this page▾

 - If you want sounds without picking

 The default CarPlay connection sound has been unchanged since 2014.
 Two beeps, a half-second apart, the second one slightly lower.
 It's designed to fade into the background.
 After a while you stop noticing it — which is part of the design, and part of why some drivers want to replace it.
+For the plain-English version of what it is and whether you can change it, see the Apple CarPlay startup sound explainer.

 The two-beep chime, decoded